cmus/cmus/doc/manual.rst

-e          append selected file/directory to the play queue without adding to playlist E          prepend selected file/directory to the play queue without adding to playlist i          toggle showing of hidden files enter      cd to selected directory or play selected file backspace  cd to parent directory
+e          append selected file/directory to the play queue without adding to playlist E          prepend selected file/directory to the play queue without adding to playlist i          toggle showing of hidden files enter      cd to selected directory/playlist or play selected file backspace  cd to parent directory
 =========  ===========